rhunter/rails_debugging_toolbar/README.markdown

 # Dependencies
-The Rails Debugging Toolbar works with Rails 2.3.5 for sure -- other versions might work but I've only tried 2.3.5.
+The Rails Debugging Toolbar works with Rails 2.3.5 for sure, and it should work with Rails 3.0.0 as well.

 The toolbar also needs jQuery to do its job, and will load jQuery automatically if it's not already on the page.
 One day I would like to make the toolbar work